ibm-z-oss-oda/aniso8601/README.rst

 Builders
 ========

-**The included RelativeTimeBuilder is deprecated and will no longer be included as a dependency in aniso8601 6.0.0, install** `relativetimebuilder <https://pypi.org/project/relativetimebuilder>`_ **instead.**

 Builders can be used to change the output format of a parse operation.
 All parse functions have a :code:`builder` keyword argument which accepts a builder class.

-Three builders are included.
-The :code:`PythonTimeBuilder` (the default) in the  :code:`aniso8601.builders.python` module, :code:`TupleBuilder` which returns the parse result as a tuple of strings and is located in the :code:`aniso8601.builders` module, and the :code:`RelativeTimeBuilder` which allows for calendar level accuracy of duration and interval operations and is located in the  :code:`aniso8601.builders.relative` module.
+Two builders are included.
+The :code:`PythonTimeBuilder` (the default) in the  :code:`aniso8601.builders.python` module, and the :code:`TupleBuilder` which returns the parse result as a tuple of strings and is located in the :code:`aniso8601.builders` module.

+The following builders are available as separate projects:

+* `RelativeTimeBuilder <https://bitbucket.org/nielsenb/relativetimebuilder>`_ supports parsing to `datetutil relativedelta types<https://dateutil.readthedocs.io/en/stable/relativedelta.html>`_ for calendar level accuracy
+* `AttoTimeBuilder <https://bitbucket.org/nielsenb/attotimebuilder>_` supports parsing directly to `attotime attodatetime and attotimedelta types <https://bitbucket.org/nielsenb/attotime>`_ which support sub-nanosecond precision
-A `NumPyTimeBuilder <https://bitbucket.org/nielsenb/numpytimebuilder>`_ is available separately which supports parsing directly to `NumPy datetime64 and timedelta64 types <https://docs.scipy.org/doc/numpy/reference/arrays.datetime.html>`_.
+* `NumPyTimeBuilder <https://bitbucket.org/nielsenb/numpytimebuilder>`_ supports parsing directly to `NumPy datetime64 and timedelta64 types <https://docs.scipy.org/doc/numpy/reference/arrays.datetime.html>`_

 TupleBuilder
 ------------